intel/document-automation/README.md

 * Majority of multi-modality AI models can only comprehend English, developing non-English models takes time and requires ML experience.

-In this reference use case, we implement and demonstrate a complete end-to-end solution that help enterprises tackle these challenges and jump start the customization of the referece solution for their own document archives.
+In this reference use case, we implement and demonstrate a complete end-to-end solution that helps enterprises tackle these challenges and jump start the customization of the referece solution for their own document archives.
 The architecture of the reference use case is shown in the figure below.
 It is composed of 3 pipelines, for which we will go into details in the [How It Works](#how-it-works) section:
 * Single-node Dense Passage Retriever (DPR) fine tuning pipeline
 * Image-to-document indexing pipeline (can be run on either single node or distributed on multiple nodes)
 * Single-node deployment pipeline